AhmetCetin04/Learn-Git-With-Anki/Class1-AnIntroToTheGitBoxes.md

 Hence the boomer devs from before the flood created automatic version control software, and a little later on, the same dude who created the linux kernel built one for himself.

-Because his program, named Git, worked natively on the preferred operating system of most devs, they quickly adopted the software and it became the industry standard.
+Because his program, named Git, worked natively on the preferred operating system of most developers, they quickly adopted the software and it has been the industry standard ever since.

 So now that we know what Git is, and more or less why it exists lets talk a little about what it actually does.